Susie Teal, AIA, LEED AP

 Partner

-Prior to starting at COOKFOX, Susie spent 5 years at Skidmore Owings & Merrill working on a range of projects both domestic and international.
-She worked on multiple school projects, including the High School for Art & Design in New York City, and the Syracuse University Basketball Training Facility.
+Prior to joining COOKFOX, Susie spent five years at Skidmore Owings & Merrill working on a range of projects both domestic and international.
+She designed multiple school projects, including the High School of Art Design in New York and the Carmelo K. Anthony Basketball Center at Syracuse University.
 She also worked on large-scale commercial and mixed-use projects in Asia and the Middle East.
-As a runner, Susie is inspired by the architectural nuances of the streets of New York.
+She is an avid green roof gardener on COOKFOX’s studio terraces, and she sees biophilia as way to connect architectural design with the natural environment.

 Education